monmon0/mon-site/content/about.md

   </div>
 </div>

 <p style="font-size: 0.8rem"> If you have read this far, please say hi!
 I'm an awkard introvert but I love it when people get passionate or geek about their hobbies so please do DM me if you have interesting things to discuss.
-I respond quickest through <a href= "mailto:monicatrinh05@gmail.com"> Gmail </a> or Discord.
+I respond quickest through <a href= "mailto:monicatrinh05@gmail.com"> Gmail </a> or Discord (monmon#4588).
 </p>